lpederson/demo-springboot/README.md

 It's a basic:
 - Http server
-- on Postgres
+- with Postgres
-- with Kafka event bus (TBD)
+- with Kafka pub/sub

 ### Build
 - Gradle 7+